openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 .# Introduction {#Introduction}

 This extension to OpenID Connect standardizes how relying parties request and receive identity information with additional assurance metadata.
-This specification is aimed at enabling use cases requiring strong assurance, for example, to comply with regulatory requirements such as anti-money laundering laws or access to health data, risk mitigation, or fraud prevention.
+This document is aimed at enabling use cases requiring strong assurance, for example, to comply with regulatory requirements such as anti-money laundering laws or access to health data, risk mitigation, or fraud prevention.

 In such use cases, the relying party (RP) needs to understand the trustworthiness or assurance level of the  claims about the end-user that the OpenID provider (OP) is willing to communicate, along with process-related information and evidence used to verify the end-user claims.

 The `acr` claim, as defined in section 2 of the OpenID Connect specification [@!OpenID], is suited to assure information about the authentication performed in an OpenID Connect transaction.
 Identity assurance, however, requires a different representation.
-While authentication is an aspect of an OpenID Connect transaction, assurance and associated verification and validation details, is a property of a certain claim or a group of claims.
+While authentication is an aspect of an OpenID Connect transaction, assurance and associated verification and validation details, are properties of a certain claim or a group of claims.
 Several of them will typically be conveyed to the RP as the result of an OpenID Connect transaction.

 For example, the assurance an OP typically will be able to give for an e-mail address will be “self-asserted” or "verified".
 The family name of an end-user, in contrast, might have been verified in accordance with the respective anti-money laundering law by showing an ID card to a trained employee of the OP operator.

 Identity assurance requires a way to convey assurance data along with and coupled to the respective claims about the end-user.
-This specification defines a suitable representation and mechanisms the RP will utilize to request verified claims about an end-user along with assurance data and for the OP to represent these verified claims and accompanying assurance data.
+This document defines a suitable representation and mechanisms the RP will utilize to request verified claims about an end-user along with assurance data and for the OP to represent these verified claims and accompanying assurance data.

 .# Warning